Namishkaushik/Data-Science/Python/Python Basics.md

 name = "Namish" # string
 is_student = True # boolean
 ```
 Here **x, y, name, is_student** are variables.
-They are assigned values of different data types as mentioned in the code bloc.
+They are assigned values of different data types as mentioned in the code block.
 ## 3️⃣ Operators:
 Operators are **special symbols** in Python that **perform operations** on values or variables.
 They tell Python what kind of action to perform.
 There are various types of operators:

 ### ✏️ Assignment Operators:
-These operators basdically **assign values to the variables**.  <br>
+These operators basically **assign values to the variables**.  <br>
 **For Example:**
 ```python
 x = 10 # value '10' is assigned to variable 'x'
 ```
 This was the basic assignment operator.
-It can be also be **combined with differnt arithmetic operators** to perform and assign values. <br>
+It can be also be **combined with different arithmetic operators** to perform and assign values. <br>
 **For Example:**
 ```python
 x+=1 # This basically means x = x+1